Resources at the Madison County Archival Library

 The Madison County Archival Library houses primary and secondary sources held by the Madison County Historical Society.
 Many holdings are indexed in the library’s card catalog.
 The collection include diaries, correspondence, family Bibles, manuscripts, legal documents, photographs, newspapers, scrapbooks, school and church records, maps, photographs, and other documents.
 The library also houses over 4,000 reference sources, including early county histories and biographies, local histories, family and house histories, church and business histories, cemetery inventories, and more.
 Resources primarily pertain to Madison County, Illinois, and constituent locations, with some information about neighboring counties and about the state of Illinois.

 The Madison County Archival Library houses approximately 4,000 published works related to Madison County history.
 These reference resources are available for in-house use only.
-Search the library catalog.
+Search reference books in the Online Archive

 The library’s estimated 3,000 subject files contain letters, manuscripts, certificates, programs, newspaper clippings, and other documents.